Yanina Wickmayer: 2013: Struggles with form

-Wickmayer started her US Open Series at the Stanford Classic.
-She lost in the first round to Daniela Hantuchová.
-In Washington, D.C., she was defeated in the first round by fourth seed Alizé Cornet.
+Wickmayer started her US Open Series at the Stanford Classic where she lost in the first round to Daniela Hantuchová.
+In Washington D.C., she was defeated in the first round by fourth seed Alizé Cornet.
 Playing at the Rogers Cup, she lost in the second round to third seed Agnieszka Radwańska.
 At the Cincinnati Open, she lost in the first round to lucky loser Monica Niculescu.
 Playing her final tournament before the US Open at the New Haven Open, she was defeated in the final round of qualifying by Alison Riske.
 At the US Open, she lost in the first round to 14th seed Maria Kirilenko.

-In October, Wickmayer competed at the Linz Open.
-She lost in the first round to third seed and eventual finalist, Ana Ivanovic.
+In October, Wickmayer competed at the Linz Open where she lost in the first round to third seed and eventual finalist, Ana Ivanovic.
 At the Luxembourg Open, she was defeated in the second round by qualifier Katarzyna Piter.
 However, in doubles, she and Stephanie Vogt won the title beating Kristina Barrois/Laura Thorpe in the final.
 This was Wickmayer's first WTA doubles title.
 Wickmayer had great results at the last two tournaments she played in 2013.
-Seeded second at the Nanjing Open, she reached the semifinals defeating Yaroslava Shvedova, Chinese wildcard Wang Yafan, and Anna-Lena Friedsam.
+Seeded second at the Nanjing Open, she reached the semifinals defeating Yaroslava Shvedova, wildcard Wang Yafan, and Anna-Lena Friedsam.
 She ended losing her semifinal match to third seed Zhang Shuai.
 Wickmayer's final tournament of the year was the Taipei Open.
 As the second seed, she reached the final after beating qualifier Chan Chin-wei, Olga Govortsova, Zheng Saisai, and Luksika Kumkhum.
 In the final, Wickmayer was defeated by compatriot Alison Van Uytvanck.
 Nevertheless, this was Wickmayer's best result of the year.

 Wickmayer ended the year ranked 59.